The Viking Moral Code.

-My parents brought my brother and myself up in a Christian household, it was not an every Sunday morning without fail go to church Christian household.
-More of a live your life according to this institutions morality.
-Christianity is not alone in promoting a moral code amongst its followers, all the major religions lay down the rules by which their loyal devotee's should live by.
-You will find a common zero tolerance attitude to crime, incest, murder and betrayal in most of the holy books or scripture's.
+Like many people around the world, my parents brought my brother and myself up in a Christian household, it was not an every Sunday morning without fail go to church Christian household but faith was explained to us.
+Our upbringing was more of a live your life according to this institutions moral code.
+Christianity is not alone in promoting a moral code amongst its followers.
+All the major religions lay down the rules by which their loyal worshippers should live by.
+You will find a common theme which usually a zero tolerance attitude to crime, incest, murder and betrayal in most of the holy books or holy scriptures.

 Religion gives us a moral code to work alongside our spiritual belief structure.
 In most cases the morality of the people who make up the society, is never the same as the laws that govern it.
-Islamic Sharia law probably comes closest to linking together societies laws, religion and moral code.
+The practice of Islamic Sharia law is perhaps the best example of societies laws, religion and a moral code becoming one entity.

 - Discipline : Discipline is the wiser brother of commitment, with discipline it is the foundation to living an honourable and noble life.
 This is not limited to the Northern European religion, this can be applied to any religious life.
-Discipline is our control of a crazy world, with it we make the best of ourselves and succeed in our quests.
+Discipline is our control over a crazy world.
+With discipline and control, we are able to make the best of ourselves and succeed in our goals.

 - Fidelity : It is a long term commitment to the path you have chosen to walk and journey down alone.
 It is the commitment and loyalty to the code of ethics you have chosen.
 It is a dedication to your family and tribe, to your gods who watch over you, your ancestors and as important it is a loyalty to yourself.